FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 * Run the google cloud shell in ssh
 * Connect a google cloud shell to another google cloud shell
 * Using the postgres database
+* Autorun the Google Cloud shell at login
 * Containers stored locally in google cloud shell
-* Autorun the Google Cloud shell at login
 * Persistent postgresql data
 * Enabling systemctl on google cloud shell
 * Cockpit interface on google cloud shell
 * Connect external drives to google cloud shell
+* Donation

 # Introduction